yoursunny/setup-dpdk/README.md

 steps:
 - uses: yoursunny/setup-dpdk@main # you may use commit SHA instead of 'main' to ensure stability
   with:
-    dpdk-version: '21.05' # required
+    dpdk-version: '21.08' # required
-    spdk-version: '21.04' # optional, default is not installing SPDK
+    spdk-version: '21.07' # optional, default is not installing SPDK
     target-arch: haswell  # optional
-    hugepages: 2048       # optional, default is 2048
+    setup-hugepages: 4096 # optional, default is 4096MB
   env:
     CC: clang # optional; compiler must be installed
 ```